rhrpr/macos-quickstart/README.md

-macos-quickstart is designed to setup my MacOS workstation with both the personal and work based tools I use on a regular basis.
+macos-quickstart is designed to setup my MacOS workstation with both the tools I use on a regular basis.

 Requirements
 ------------